-Located in the charming Yampa Valley west of Steamboat Springs, Yampa River State Park is actually 3 parks in one.
+Yampa River State Park is the widest-ranging state park in Colorado, spanning over 100 miles.
+While it’s not the biggest in actual acreage, it’s located in the charming Yampa Valley west of Steamboat Springs.
+Yampa River State Park is actually 3 parks in one.

-The headquarters in Hayden features a visitor center, modern campground, tepees for rent, shower facilities, access to the Yampa River, volleyball and picnicking.
+The headquarters in Hayden features a visitor center, a modern campground, tepees for rent, shower facilities, access to the Yampa River, volleyball, and picnicking.
 Other highlights include numerous sites on the Yampa River along its 100+ mile stretch.

 Boating: There are 13 access points with boat ramps along the 134-mile stretch of Yampa River.
-Some may close if water levels are to high/fast.
+Some may close if water levels are too high/fast.

-- Elkhead Reservoir located 11 miles west of the headquarters in Hayden has camping.
+Furthermore, there are undeveloped areas for camping along the Yampa and Elkhead Reservoir, located 11 miles west of the headquarters, has camping.

-Fishing: The Yampa River starts in the Flat Top Mountains near Yampa, goes past Steamboat and west to Dinosaur.
-Fish along any point of it with a valid license.
+Fishing: The Yampa River starts in the Flat Top Mountains near Yampa, goes past Steamboat Springs, and heads west to Dinosaur.
+Fish along with any point of it with a valid license.
 All park sites have easy fishing access.

-Hiking: 1.25 mile nature hike with interpretive displays at headquarters.
+Hiking: There is a 1.25-mile nature hike with interpretive displays at headquarters.

-Hunting: There is no hunting in the park, but Hayden is centrally located around BLM and National Forest hunting lands.
+Hunting: There is no hunting in the park, however, Hayden is centrally located around BLM and National Forest hunting lands.

 Whitewater Rafting: Most sections of the Yampa River are relatively calm, with Class I-II rapids, but there are sections with Class III-V rapids.
 There are several commercial rafting companies that raft the Yampa River.